Alexander-Barth/NCDatasets.jl/README.md

 ## Edit an existing netCDF file

 When you need to modify variables or attributes in a netCDF file, you have to open it with the `"a"` option.
-Here as an instance we add a global attribute *creator* to the file created in the previous step.
+Here, for example, we add a global attribute *creator* to the file created in the previous step.

 ```julia